If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 What Content Gap Analysis Exactly Means

-In order to improve your website’s content, you need to fill these gaps with new or better content.
+In order to improve your website’s content and organic traffic, you need to fill these gaps with new or better content.

 It can help you improve your strategy by identifying these gaps and providing direction on how to fill them.